Shareware: History

 The most popular name submitted was Shareware, which was being used by Wallace.
 However, Wallace acknowledged that he got the term from an InfoWorld magazine column by that name in the 1970s, and that he considered the name to be generic, so its use became established over freeware and user-supported software.

+By 1984 Knopf reported receiving about $1,000 a day for PC-File, and by 1985 Fluegelman was receiving "dozens of $35 checks" daily.
+He had two employees to fulfill orders and answer questions for PC-Talk.
+By 1988 more than 27,000 registered PC-Write users were paying $1.5 million a year.
 Fluegelman, Knopf, and Wallace clearly established shareware as a viable software distribution model by becoming wealthy.

 Prior to the popularity of the World Wide Web and widespread Internet access, shareware was often the only economical way for independent software authors to get their product onto users' desktops.
 Those with Internet or BBS access could download software and distribute it amongst their friends or user groups, who would then be encouraged to send the registration fee to the author, usually via postal mail.
 During the late 1980s and early 1990s, shareware software was widely distributed over online services, bulletin board systems and on diskettes.
 Contrary to commercial developers who spent millions of dollars urging users "Don't Copy That Floppy", shareware developers encouraged users to upload the software and share it on disks.